hashicorp/nomad/website/source/docs/configuration/tls.html.md

   complete.
 This allows the agent to accept both TLS and plaintext traffic.

 - `tls_cipher_suites` `string: "")` - Specifies the TLS cipher suites that will
-  be used by the agent, as a comma-separated string.
+  be used by the agent as a comma-separated string.
 Known insecure ciphers are disabled (3DES and RC4).
 By default, an agent is configured to use TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,